-Margaret Ann joined the Stornoway Port Authority in November 2016 and has a business background in textile manufacturing, international sales and rural economic development.
-Currently employed as the Brand Development Director for Harris Tweed Hebrides in Shawbost, the largest Harris tweed mill on the island, Margaret Ann has previously worked at a senior level for a number of companies, including; Highlands and Islands Enterprise, Johnstons of Elgin, RGU and Arcadia plc.
+Margaret Ann Macleod joined the Stornoway Port Authority in November 2016 and has a business background in textile manufacturing, international sales and rural economic development.
+Currently employed as the Sales Director for Harris Tweed Hebrides, Margaret Ann has previously worked at a senior level for a number of companies, including; Highlands and Islands Enterprise, Johnstons of Elgin, RGU and Arcadia plc.